 For some men, testosterone therapy relieves bothersome signs and symptoms of testosterone deficiency.
 For others, the benefits aren't clear and there are possible risks.

-Among the risks, testosterone therapy contributes to sleep apnea, stimulates noncancerous growth of the prostate and stimulates growth of existing prostate cancer.
-Testosterone therapy may also increase the risk of heart attack and stroke and contributes to the formation of blood clots in the veins.
+Though further research is needed, testosterone therapy might stimulate growth of metastatic prostate and breast cancer.
+Testosterone therapy may also increase the risk of heart attack and stroke and contribute to the formation of blood clots in the veins.